Manu343726/Manu343726.github.io/about/index.md

 This web is only a site where compile all my research on that challenge, all my thoughts, experiments, projects, whatever related to programming I do to be sure I'm always right or at least on the right way.
 And of course **if that's not the case, please notice me!**

-## The challenge of a good looking site
+## The challenge for a good looking site

 I'm not a web developer, I have little experience in web development.
 This site was built after two weeks of me forking jekyll themes and touching sass files in a random way.
 I'm mostly happy with the results, but I know it could be improved.
 I'm a C++ guy, note that those HTML and CSS files are for me like what the libstdc++ sources do to the mental health of a C++ newbbie still fighting with `std::cin` and `std::cout`.